magicDGS/ReadTools/CONTRIBUTING.md

 ## Recognition model

-If you contribute to _ReadTools_ significatly (e.g., with a Pull Request), we would add your name to a `CONTRIBUTORS.md` file with details about your contribution(s).
+If you contribute to _ReadTools_ significantly (e.g., with a Pull Request), we would add your name to a `CONTRIBUTORS.md` file with details about your contribution(s).

 Currently we do not have any major contributor to the project.
 Be the first!